MartinaFSA/newsMagazine/README.md

 ### :wrench: Built With
 <b>[VueJS](https://vuejs.org/)</b> - An approachable, performant and versatile JavaScript framework for building web user interfaces.
 <br>
-<b>Custom PHP Rest API</b> which pourpose is to communicate the Front-End with the database and allow the user to Create, Read, Update and Delete (CRUD) registries.
+<b>Custom PHP Rest API</b> which purpose is to communicate the Front-End with the database and allow the user to Create, Read, Update and Delete (CRUD) registries.

 ### Technical knowledge used in this project:
 - Custom Rest API built from scratch with PHP
 - Web and Database Architecture
-- Production Deployment
+- Production Deployment (Firebase and Aiven)
 - Custom Carousels based on [@luveqz tutorial](https://dev.to/luvejo/how-to-build-a-carousel-from-scratch-using-vue-js-4ki0)
-- Front-End layout development
+- Implement UI design and expand it to create new layouts
-- Responsiveness
+- Full responsiveness and adaptability

 ##  :warning: THIS PROJECT IS A WORK IN PROGRESS :warning:
-Currently working on the in initial phase
+Currently working on the Minimun Viable Product phase

 ### :computer: Set up
 REQUIREMENTS: VueJS, Xampp control panel, MySQL